dotnet/arcade/eng/common/template-guidance.md

 ## How to use

+Basic guidance is:

-- 1ES Pipeline Template or 1ES Microbuild template runs should reference `eng/common/templates-official`
+- 1ES Pipeline Template or 1ES Microbuild template runs should reference `eng/common/templates-official`.
+Any internal production-graded pipeline should use these templates.

-- All other runs should reference `eng/common/templates`
+- All other runs should reference `eng/common/templates`.

-- If you directly reference `steps` or `variables` templates, make sure the default value for `templateIs1ESManaged` is properly set or explicitly provide it.

-If your pipeline runs internal and is Production, it should reference `eng/common/templates-official` templates.
-Otherwise, reference `eng/common/templates` templates.
 See [azure-pipelines.yml](../../azure-pipelines.yml) (templates-official example) or [azure-pipelines-pr.yml](../../azure-pipelines-pr.yml) (templates example) for examples.

-If you reference a template under the `job`, `jobs`, or `post-build` subdirectories, then the `templateIs1ESManaged` parameter should be properly initialized.
-References to templates under `steps` or `variables` subdirectories, generally provide a default value for `templateIs1ESManaged` which is appropriate for those scenarios, but you can provide a different value when directly referencing those templates if you have a unique scenario.
+#### The `templateIs1ESManaged` parameter

+The `templateIs1ESManaged` is available on most templates and affects which of the variants is used for nested templates.
 See [Development Notes](#development-notes) below for more information on the `templateIs1ESManaged1 parameter.

+- For templates under `job/`, `jobs/`, or `post-build/`, this parameter must be explicitly set.

+- For templates under `steps/` or `variables/`, the parameter provides a suitable default value for most cases but you can choose to override it.

 ## Multiple outputs